MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 1. When you are ready, close the **WebView sample** window.

-Congratulations, you built your first WebView2 app!
+Congratulations, you've built a Win32 app that hosts and uses the WebView2 control!
 Your development environment is now set up for WebView2 app development, to include the WebView2 control in your Win32 apps.
 You've also had an introduction to WebView2 programming concepts.

 <!-- ====================================================================== -->